microsoft/NFP-Business-Applications/Power-Platform/Solution-Accelerators/AI-Pricing-Tool/README.md

 4. Assets: This folder contains images used throughout the markdown files.

 # 💳 Licensing Requirements
+This solution is built on the Microsoft Power Platform, and leverages Power Apps, Dataverse, AI Builder, and Power Automate.

+**Please reach out to our team [here](https://forms.office.com/r/thbycKHAnA) if you would like to purchase licensing to use this solution.**

-This solution is built on the Microsoft Power Platform. **Visit [Microsoft for Nonprofit](https://www.microsoft.com/en-us/nonprofits/dynamics-365) for information about our nonprofit offers and discounting.**
+**Visit [Microsoft for Nonprofit](https://www.microsoft.com/en-us/nonprofits/dynamics-365) for information about our nonprofit offers and discounting.**

 | **Capability**                  | **License Requirement**                                                                                                                                |
 | ------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ |